CBD vs. THC: The Similarities & Differences

 Apr 21, 2021

-It’s funny.
 THC and CBD share the exact same number of atoms: 21 carbons, 30 hydrogens and a pair of oxygens.
 But one gets you high and the other balances you out.
-The difference is that THC has three rings and CBD has two.
-For some reason, this changes everything.
-The psychoactive effects of THC led to ‘marihuana’ being illegal, while the calming effects of CBD caused hemp to be the hottest thing in dietary supplements.
-Both draw on the ten thousand years of human history with the cannabis plant and despite their differences, these cannabinoid cousins have together, changed the world.
+The difference between CBD and THC is that THC has three rings and CBD has two.

 What are they?

 THC and CBD are phytocannabinoids, the two most prevalent cannabinoids produced by the cannabis plant.
-Cannabis is the main source of cannabinoids in the plant kingdom, though other plants produce them as well.
-The other two types of cannabinoids are the endocannabinoids – cannabinoids, produced as neurotransmitters, or signal molecules, in all animals (except insects) – and synthetic cannabinoids made in lab, mostly as probes to better explore the endocannabinoid system in animals.
+The other two types of cannabinoids are the endocannabinoids – cannabinoids, produced as neurotransmitters, or signal molecules – and synthetic cannabinoids made in lab, mostly as probes to better explore the endocannabinoid system in animals.

 But we only found our endocannabinoids because the phytocannabinoids from the plant first showed us the way.
 The scientific mystery to solve was: how did THC get people high in such a variety of ways?
-It seems like everyone was altered differently, some get goofy, some get sleepy, some get paranoid, many get happy, and people have different reactions to the same batch on a different day.
-That’s not how most drugs work.
-With things like opium, stimulants or depressants, they bind to just one or two receptors and cause predictable changes.
-But cannabis caused a wide array of effects in people.
+Everyone was altered differently, some get goofy, some get sleepy, some get paranoid, many get happy, and people have different reactions to the same batch on a different day.

 Identifying the Effects of CBD and THC